VladyslavUsenko/basalt/doc/Realsense.md

 **Important for recording the dataset:**
 * Set the `skip_frames` slider to 1 to use the full framerate.
 * Reduce the exposure time to reduce the motion blur.
-* Move the setup such that all axis of accelerometer and gyro are exited.
-This means moving with acceleration along X, Y and Z axis and rotating around those axes.
+* Move the setup such that all axes of accelerometer and gyro are excited.
+This means moving with acceleration along X, Y and Z axes and rotating around those axes.
 * Do not forget to simultaneously record motion capture data.
 * Rename the dataset to `imu_calib`.